 You’ve probably heard the word “tariffs” a lot lately.
 It’s all over the news.
-But here’s the question nobody is answering for you directly: what does this actually mean if you own a home in North Park and you’re thinking about selling?
+But here’s the question nobody is answering for you directly: what does this actually mean if you own or want to buy a home in North Park?

 What the Tariffs Are Actually Doing to Construction Costs